lenesk/sokolova.dk/describing-percentage-in-danish.md

-## Describing percentage: *procent, procentdel/procentandel, procentpoint & procentvis*
+# Describing percentage: *procent, procentdel/procentandel, procentpoint & procentvis*

+Are you writing a PD3 or a Studieprøven essay?
-You will defintely need words *procent, procentdel/procentandel, procentpoint* and *procentvis* while describing the data material.
+You will defintely need words *procent, procentdel/procentandel, procentpoint* and *procentvis* while describing the data material during the exam.
+In this short blob post, you'll learnt how you desctibe percentage correctly.

-### Note grammatical forms:
+## Note grammatical forms:
 *En procent* (plural indefinite is also *procent* after a number: 30 procent), also *30 pct.* You cannot use the plural form 'procenter', if you have a preceding numeral.*

 See more examples with *procent*: